dbermond/screencast/README.md

 #### `-z, --wmark-size=NxN`

 Set text watermark size.
 Combined with `-k` option it will define a rectangular area in the video that will contain the text watermark image.
+Note that the generated image will be trimmed to remove the unneeded transparent areas.
+As a result, the actual PNG image that will be added to the video will have a slightly smaller size than the one specified here.

 default: `255x35`